alwaysbegrowing/arbor-contracts/spec/overview.md

 ## Allow multiple ways of selling bonds
 * Bonds should be decoupled from gnosis auction.
 Gnosis auction is just a mechanism for selling the bonds.
 They should be designed in a way where they could be sold directly to lenders - or through other means.

-## Collateral types
-* Do we want to whitelist collateral addresses?
-Or all DAOs to use anything as collateral?
-I think anything.
-* Should DAOs be able to deposit multiple collateral types per bond? @jordanmeyer (this may complicate Convertibility)

 ## No Oracles
 We are designing the protocol in a way that we can avoid price oracles

+### Alternatives considered
+* Supporting multiple collateral types & allow-listing collateral tokens (https://github.com/porter-finance/v1-core/issues/28)